SitecorePowerShell/Console/Documentation/Markdown/Get-Layout.md

 ### -Device&nbsp; &lt;DeviceItem&gt;

 Layout Device for which the item should be returned.
 If not specified All layouts used will be returned.
-If Device is specified but no layout is specified the commandlet will return an error that can be silenced
+If Device is specified but no layout is specified the command will return an error that can be silenced

 <table>
     <thead></thead>